Project-Alhvynkaris/Project-Alhvynkaris/Alh Style Guide.md

 ---

-A short and general description of the following document; what is it and what is it not, in extremely brief summary.
+A short and general description of the following document; what is it and what is it not, in a brief (1-3 sentence) summary.
 Write in US English.
 The [Linter](https://github.com/platers/obsidian-linter) plugin should handle some errors, but not all.
+Write with American English.

 ## Initial Heading for First Topic
 And the information about it.
 Do not overuse H2 headings.
 Write with all numbers as numerals, unless it is in a quote.
-Write pedantically: assume your reader to be of appropriate intellect, capable of basic reasoning, and not a child to be overly guided.
-If a topic is dependent on other documents for understanding and does not include the relevant info in a previous topic on the same document, ***link the supplementary documents*** instead of assuming assumption, directly to its header if possible.
+Write akin to the [Wikipedia Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style): straightforward, succint, in easily understood language[^1].
+If a topic is dependent on other documents for understanding and does not include the relevant info in a previous topic on the same document, ***link the supplementary documents*** instead of assuming assumption, directly to its header if possible, preferably a link to the [[Alh Structure Guide|document]] in the sentence.

 > *“Quotes within topics follow the same formatting as the initial flair quote, but it is preferable for it to be more relevant and meaningful.”*
 >Full Capitalized Name, even if mentioned in previous paragraphs or in previous quotes